wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/5-recover-deleted-misplaced-content.md

  -  The full URL the organization wants to restore.
  -  An email or letter in which the organization requests a Point-in-time Recovery and accepts the Terms for this request.

 The submission must not exceed 14 days after the time that must be recovered.
-For example, if a user deletes a site on the 10th and the organization submits the Point-in-time Recovery on the 25th, then the request will be rejected because it has been more than 14 days since the item was deleted.
+For example, assume a user deletes a site on the 10th and the organization submits the Point-in-time Recovery on the 25th.
+In this scenario, the request will be rejected because it has been more than 14 days since the item was deleted.

 Once the request has been submitted, it can take up to 72 hours to complete.
 It's highly recommended that organizations should back up any documents that are currently being worked on.
 Because of the restore process, items may not be there once a site collection is restored back to a previous date.
 All versions in the site collection will also be removed.